 What Is the Best Giveaway Tool: Rafflecopter vs Gleam vs RafflePress

 Now that we’ve compared Rafflecopter, Gleam, and RafflePress, which is the best?

-Our pick for best Giveaway Tool and WordPress contest plugin is RafflePress.
-It’s easy to use, incredibly beginner-friendly and is dedicated solely to running giveaways.
+Our pick for the best Giveaway Tool and WordPress contest plugin is RafflePress.
+It’s easy to use, incredibly beginner-friendly and dedicated solely to running giveaways.

-There are no unnecessary features bundled in to confuse you, making it an excellent Gleam.io alternative and because it comes as a WordPress plugin, everything is handled right on your website.
-From picking winners to getting more email subscribers, it’s all done on-site.
+There are no unnecessary features bundled in to confuse you, making it an excellent Gleam.io alternative, and because it comes as a WordPress plugin, everything is handled right on your website.
+It’s all done on-site, from picking winners to getting more email subscribers.

 The free version of RafflePress has everything you need to run a successful giveaway, but because the paid version is so inexpensive, it costs very little to extend the functionality.

 If you’re not convinced, here’s how RafflePress helped:

 - WPForms grow their Facebook Group members by 11k